Contact Us

 I am an Associate Professor in the Department of Writing and Language Studies where I teach undergraduate and graduate coursework in writing studies.
 Additionally, I also serve as the Director for the Center for Teaching Excellence where I oversee a plethora of professional development activities and partnerships.
 I am also fortunate to co-lead and direct our Students as Learners and Teachers at a Hispanic Serving Institution (SaLT HSI) program where we have opportunities to explore meaningful and engaging teaching and learning experiences centered on student voices and success.

 I graduated from the University of Texas-Pan American with a Bachelor's degree in English and a minor in Spanish in 2006 and a Master's of Arts degree in English with a concentration in Rhetoric and Composition in 2008.
 After I earned a doctoral degree in Rhetoric and Composition from Texas Christian University in 2012, I was fortunate to return to the Rio Grande Valley to continue working with students, faculty, and staff from our community.
 My pedagogical and scholarly interests center on language difference in the teaching of writing, translingual writing across communities, students' learning experiences in higher education, professional development in higher education, and border rhetorics.
-I am committed to designing linguistically inclusive pedagogies, which can lead to students’ academic success across academic disciplines in higher education.
+I am committed to designing linguistically all-round pedagogies, which can lead to students’ academic success across academic disciplines in higher education.

 I am fortunate that my scholarly and teaching efforts have been recognized through both internal and external awarded grants where I have had the opportunity to research students' learning experiences as well as design innovative teaching and learning practices responsive to students' needs and student success.
 I am also grateful that my care for and commitment to meaningful teaching and learning experiences have been recognized through various teaching awards, such as the University of Texas System 2017 Regents’ Outstanding Teaching Award, the 2017 UTRGV Excellence Award in Teaching, the 2022 Center for Online Learning and Teaching Technology Online Teaching award.
 Additionally, I currently serve as a fellow in the UT System Academy of Distinguished Teachers.
 When I am not working, I enjoy exploring nature with my family.